https://github.com/simon-he95/markstream-vue

 ## TL;DR Highlights

-- Purpose-built for **streaming Markdown** (AI/chat/SSE) with zero flicker and predictable memory.
+- Purpose-built for **streaming Markdown** (AI/chat/SSE), designed to minimize flicker and keep memory predictable.

 - **Two render modes**: virtual window for long docs, incremental batching for “typing” effects.